 Yes!
-A $300 payment is due upon registering for a class session with the remainder payable over 9 months.
+A $300 payment is due upon registering for a class session with the remainder payable as students begin completing in-car lessons.
 Special payment arrangements can also be made.
 Please contact us for more information.

 Note: Student accounts must be paid in full before a Class 5 driving exam will be scheduled.

 Should I take the Drivers Education program or private lessons?

 If you are a new driver, we encourage you take our Drivers Education Program.
 If you have experience driving in other provinces or countries and looking for some practice before taking your PEI driving exam, you can book hourly private lessons here: Request a driving time.

 Will I save on my vehicle insurance?

 New drivers receive a reduction in vehicle insurance premiums from most insurance providers once they complete the Drivers Education Program with Safe Drivers PEI.
 Upon completion of the Drivers Education program, students will receive a certificate which they can provide their insurance company.

 Please see upcoming classes for more information.
 Classes are usually offered across PEI!

 Restrictions are in place due to to COVID-19.

 The 25 hours of in-class time is offered in two ways several times throughout the year: